-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- \blacksquare No fee required. - \Box Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (a) Title of each class of securities to which transaction applies: - (b) Aggregate number of securities to which transaction applies: - (c) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (d) Proposed maximum aggregate value of transaction: - (e) Total fee paid: - □ Fee paid previously with preliminary materials. - Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: - (3) Filing Party: - (4) Date Filed:
+7 by the Registrant Filed by a Party other than the Registrant Prelin s the appropriate box: ninary Proxy Statement dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Z Z Defini tive Proxy Statement itive Additional Materials ting Material Pursuant to 240.14a-12 Chemed Corporation (Name of Registrant as Specified In Its Charter) Naı me of Person(s) Filing Proxy Statement, if other than the Registrant) 7 nent of Filing Fee (Check the appropriate box): Z □ e required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. (a) Title of each class of securities to which transaction applies: (b) Aggregate number of securities to which transaction applies: (c) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (d) Proposed maximum aggregate value of transaction: (e) Total fee paid: aid previously with preliminary materials. box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filin istration statement number, or the Form or Schedule and the date of its filing. by reg istration statement number, of the Form of Schedule and the date of its fining.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: